o-t-w/blog/src/content/blog/innerhtml-alternatives.md

 ## setHTMLUnsafe

-If we’re (hopefully) getting `setHTML`, and we already have `innerHTML`, why do we even need `setHTMLUnsafe`?
-The answer is declarative shadow DOM.
+If we’re getting `setHTML`, and we already have `innerHTML`, why do we even need `setHTMLUnsafe`?
+Part of the answer is declarative shadow DOM.

 The HTML `<template>` element can be used in two different ways: